Adobe-Experience-Cloud/analytics-io-lab/extra-credit/calculated-metrics/README.md

 1. Make sure that you have followed the steps above to [Access the Swagger UI](../s1_api_intro#accessing-the-swagger-interface)
 2. Expand the `calculatedmetrics` section
 3. Expand the `POST /calculatedmetrics` API endpoint
+4. Click the "Try it out!" button
-4. Paste the following json segment definition into the body text box.
+5. Paste the following json segment definition into the body text box.
 This will create a new calculated metric that gives the average visits per visitor by dividing `visits` by `visitor`.
 ```javascript
 {
   "name": "Average Visits per Visitor",